mrkkrp/philosophy-notes/anthony-kenny-1-ancient-philosophy/physics.md

   if the place is bounded by actual bodies.
 His concept of place, therefore, can avoid the difficulties that have led philosophers such as Kant to deny the reality of space.

+## Aristotle on motion

+* ‘Motion’ for Aristotle is a broad term, including changes in several different categories, such as growth in size or change in color.
+* Motion is the actuality of what is in potentiality, in so far as it is in potentiality.
+Motion is a notion difficult to grasp, and this is because it is as it were halfway between straight potentiality and straight actuality.
+* Motion is a continuum: a mere series of positions between A and B is not a motion from A to B. At any point at which X is moving, there will be an earlier point at which it was already moving.
+It follows that there is no such thing as a first instant of motion.